polypheny/Polypheny-Prism-API/README.md

 ### Other Category
 The other kind of category contains messages that are not directly used as a response to a request.
 An example therefore would be messages representing a specific datatype supported by the DBMS.
 This category always contains only one file.
 The filename adheres to the pattern `[category].proto`.

+### Doc Generator
+Detailed Documentation of the proto files their messages and enums and much more can automatically be created using the doc generator included in this repo.
+For this to work, the protobuf compiler must be installed.
+It's current version can be downloaded [here](https://github.com/protocolbuffers/protobuf/releases/).

+To run the doc generator, execute the file `generator.py` in the `doc-generator` directory.

+This creates a directory called docs containing the generated documentation.